Indonesia : Komodo + Raja Ampat - July 2016

 "Enjoy your flight"

-The agent of the company is busy with my boarding pass, my passport and his computer keyboard, without looking at me anymore, monopolized by the screen.
-But I must have a lot of stars in my eyes.
-And a radiant smile of an air princess.
+The airline agent is busy with my boarding pass, my passport and his computer keyboard, not looking at me any more, consumed by the screen.
+Yet I must have a lot of stars in my eyes.
+And a radiant air princess smile.

-But I wouldn't want to interrupt this rare and delicate and wonderful and very mysterious procedure of moving a passenger who initially bought a promotional Economy Class ticket (a bargain: €450.89 round trip Paris-Jakarta via Doha) into the Business Class cabin...
+But the last thing I want to do is interrupt the rare, delicate, marvellous and very mysterious procedure of moving a passenger into the Business class cabin who had originally purchased a promotional Economy class ticket (a bargain: €450.89 round trip Paris-Jakarta via Doha)...

-So I play it low profile, I wait politely and hold back the "why ?" that burns my lips.
-I'm also a little low on energy, having spent more than 6 hours in a first flight from Paris to Doha (in Eco class but with an empty seat next to me), then queued up again at the security checkpoints and walked the aisles of Doha airport until I found the right gate.
+So I keep a low profile, wait politely and hold back the "why?
+I'm a little low on energy too, having spent over 6 hours on the first flight from Paris to Doha (in Eco class, but with an empty seat next to me), then queued up again at security and wandered the aisles of Doha airport until I found the right gate.

-My old boarding pass is already at the bottom of the trash can, torn in half.
+My old boarding pass is already at the bottom of the garbage can, torn in two.
 The printer crackles.
-The man hands me my new boarding pass and gives me back my passport with a big smile: "Enjoy your flight."
+The man hands me my new boarding pass and returns my passport with a big, affable smile: "Enjoy your flight."
 Argh.
 Yes, yes, yes, thanks, "Thank you so much..."
 But he is already turning to the people behind me.
 It's almost time for take-off.

 Luxury, calm and voluptuousness

 This is not the first time I've traveled in Business Class.
 I didn't take the time to tell it at the time, but it was during my July 2013 tripwhen I went diving in Borneo.
-For the return trip, with Emirates this time, I had redeemed miles for an upgrade on the Dubai-Paris leg of the flight (I didn't have enough miles for an upgrade on the whole flight).
+For the return trip, this time with Emirates, I had redeemed miles for an upgrade on the Dubai-Paris leg of the flight (I didn't have enough miles for an upgrade on the whole flight).

 But there, for this new trip to Indonesia from June-July 2016With Qatar Airways, this is the very first time in my life (and I've been flying several times a year for almost 20 years) that I got a free upgrade!
 Without asking or trying anything special.
 That's how rare this event is...